awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-create-delete-mount-targets.md

 ## Using the Console<a name="manage-fs-create-delete-mt-console"></a>

-Use the following procedure to create new mount targets, delete, or update existing mount targets using the AWS Management Console\.
+Use the following procedure to create new mount targets or delete or update existing mount targets using the AWS Management Console\.

+**To create new mount targets or update or delete existing ones \(console\)**

-1. In the Amazon EFS console, select the file system, choose **Actions**, and then choose **Manage File System Access**\.
+1. In the Amazon EFS console, choose the file system, and for **Actions** choose **Manage File System Access**\.

    The console displays the **Manage File System Access** page with a list of file system mount targets you have created in the selected VPC\.
 The console shows a list of Availability Zones and mount target information, if there is a mount target in that Availability Zone\.